andreimerlescu/andreimerlescu/README.md

 > **Topobuilder** _and_ **Sovereign** includes _20 billable hours_ of 1 on 1 consulting services provided over Zoom.
 This comes out to 100 `12-minute` units.
 Consulting billable hours are valid up to 12 months after purchase date.

-> **NOTE:** _Annual licenses_ are **non-transferrable** during company to company acquisition and are **non-refundable** under any circumstances.
-Licenses are granted on a case by case basis and subject to approval prior to issuance.
-Licenses are valid for 365 days.
-After 365 days, commercial entities must renew their license.
+> **NOTE:** Licenses are granted exclusively to the purchasing entity and are non-transferable under any circumstances, including merger, acquisition, or corporate restructuring.
+In the event that the purchasing entity is acquired, the license becomes void on the date of acquisition.
+The acquiring entity must obtain their own license prior to use.
+Licenses are non-refundable and valid for 365 days from issuance.
+Renewal is required after 365 days.
+All licenses are subject to approval prior to issuance.

 Support provided does **not** require a _retainer_ as _regular consulting services does_.
 Support is available upon request and subject to $40 per 12-minute units.
 Support can be conducted over text message, phone call or Zoom meeting.